Get expert tax and accounting help!

 01

+Reverse audit of purchase records.
 Invoices, fixed-asset additions, and use-tax accruals reviewed line by line for tax that was charged but not due.
-Most recoverable tax sits in a few recurring vendor categories — we concentrate there first.

 02

-Purchases tested against the resale, manufacturing, R&D, and industry-specific exemptions the vendor did not apply at the register.
-Each dollar tied to a specific statutory basis.
+Exemption review.
+Purchases tested against the resale, manufacturing, and research exemptions the vendor did not apply at the register.

 03

-Each overpayment documented with its invoice and exemption basis, then filed with the right state authority.
-Weak items are cut so the claim that gets filed is the one that holds.
+Refund claim preparation and filing.
+Each dollar is documented with the invoice and the exemption basis, then filed with the right state authority.

 04